Cilantro Lime Quinoa – Quinoa is washed and drained and then allowed to get nutty on a pan and then cooked with some water until it gets fluff.

 - Add 1 Cup of water at this point and cover cook for 5-6 minutes.
 After 5 minutes, remove the lid and add another 1/2 cup of water and cover cook for 6 minutes.

 - Once the Quinoa has soaked in all the water, add the freshly chopped Cilantro and squeeze the juice of half a lemon in it.
-Season it with some salt and freshly ground black pepper.Mix well and serve hot with your favourite grilled meat or veggies.
+Season it with some salt and freshly ground black pepper.Mix well and serve hot with your favorite grilled meat or veggies.

 - Allow the Quinoa to cook completely before you add the chopped cilantro and lemon juice.